 5 Don’t Measure Everything that Can Be Measured

 Don’t measure everything that can be measured and don’t blindly trust an analytics tool to collect the right data.
-Instead, use the business goals to choose a small amount of metrics that truly help you understand how your product performs.
-Otherwise you take the risk of wasting time and effort analysing data that creates little or no insights.
+Instead, use the business goals to choose a small number of metrics that truly help you understand how your product performs.
+Otherwise, you take the risk of wasting time and effort analysing data that creates little or no insights.
 In the worst case, you action irrelevant data and make the wrong decisions.

 6 Use Quantitative and Qualitative KPIs

 As their name suggests, quantitative indicators, such as daily active users or revenue, measure the quantity of something rather than its quality.
 This has the benefit of collecting “hard” and statistically representative data.
 Qualitative indicators, such as user feedback, help you understand why something has happened, for instance, why users aren’t as satisfied with the product as expected.
 Combining the two types gives you a balanced outlook on how your product is doing.
-It reduces the risk of loosing sight of the most important success factor: The people behind the numbers, the individuals who buy and use the product.
+It reduces the risk of losing sight of the most important success factor: The people behind the numbers, the individuals who buy and use the product.

 7 Employ Lagging and Leading Indicators

-Lagging indicators, such as revenue, profit, and cost, are backward-focused and tell you about the outcome of past actions.
+Lagging indicators, such as revenue, profit, and cost, are backwards-focused and tell you about the outcome of past actions.
 Leading indicators help you understand how likely it is that your product will meet a goal in the future.
 Take product quality as an example.
 If the code is becoming increasingly complex, then adding new features will become more expensive and require more time.
 Meeting profit targets and delivery dates will therefore become harder.
-Using backward and forward-focused indicators allows you to tell you if you have met the business goals and helps you anticipate if the product is likely to meet the goals in the future.
+Using backward and forward-focused indicators allows you to tell if you have met the business goals and helps you anticipate if the product is likely to meet the goals in the future.

 8 Look beyond Financial and Customer Indicators